Argentine peso takes fresh hit amid uncertainty - Journal du Cameroun

 In the 1990s, the peso had been on a par with the dollar.
 In early 2013, it was just five pesos to the dollar.

-Macri’s market-friendly government has struggled to halt inflation, which soared to 25 percent in 2017.
+Macri’s government has struggled to halt inflation, which soared to 25 percent in 2017.

 Analysts said resorting to a dig-out from the IMF will hurt the 59-year-old’s appeal to the electorate a year ahead of elections in the South American country.